La Crosse | Page 6 | Western Technical College

 Additional Admission Requirements:

-To enroll in the Human Services Associate program, apply for admission to the College, contact the Welcome Center to make an appointment with a Health & Public Safety College Advisor to be sure all required admission requirements are completed.
-Please keep your contact information up to date at all times.
+To enroll in the Human Services Associate program, apply for admission to the College, contact the Welcome Center to make an appointment with a College Advisor and please keep your contact information up to date at all times.

 Application Fee: